smilingashutosh/qpp-eval-new/README.md

-# Work done as part of MS project at university of Glasgow
+# Work done as part of research at University of Glasgow
 This project is an incremental work on top of existing QPP evaluation framework developed by Dr Debasis Ganguly.
 The technical architecture as implemented is decribed below.
 Please refer /duot5 for python side of work.

 ![image](https://user-images.githubusercontent.com/43513330/188109962-b856e5c5-f3e3-47b4-9eeb-7b5d2c2ab4eb.png)